- Our curriculum and the way we deliver it is based upon the above image.

 - We believe in structure without predictability.
 This enables our curriculum to maintain its key objectives but respond to local, national, international and global events and issues.

-In EYFS/Y1 this academic year.
-Learning is linked to a key text for the main driver which is either History, Geography or Science.
+We use Cornerstones Curriculum as our main driver which is either History, Geography or Science.
 Enhancers ensure cross curricular learning whilst still maintaining the key skills and knowledge within each particular subject.
 Links however are not forced and so depending on the main driver in each term some subjects are taught as stand alone units.

 Supporting children to transfer their learning from one curriculum area to another, encouraging them to think deeper and harder as they become curious learners.